-For the Year, income tax expense was approximately RMB394,000 (for the year ended 31 December 2020: approximately RMB644,000).
+For the Year, income tax credit was approximately RMB8,768,000 (for the year ended 31 December 2021: income tax expense of approximately RMB394,000).

-(Loss)/Profit for the Year
+Loss for the Year

-The Group's loss for the Year amounted to approximately RMB2,950,000 (for the year ended 31 December 2020: profit of approximately RMB56,285,000).
-The reduction in profit was mainly attributable to the substantial decrease in revenue from the publishing of self-developed games as a result of the failure of launch any new self-developed game during the Year due to the prolonged approval process of NPPA.
-The decrease in revenues from both the publishing of third parties games and the sales of customised games to third parties for the Year also to a lesser extent contributed to such net loss.
+The Group's loss for the Year attributable to owners of the Company amounted to approximately RMB97,525,000 (for the year ended 31 December 2021: approximately RMB2,950,000).
+The loss for the year was mainly attributable to the decrease in new games launching in the market due to the prolonged pre-approval process of the NPPA, which has led to the decrease of the game publishing service revenue of the Group.